 What Does That Mean?

-How to deal with the Prompt
+How to Deal with the Prompt

 Prompts in AP English Language aren’t the same as in AP English Literature.
 Prompt consists of an article that you have to synthesize.
-On occasion, an AP English Literature exam will have a designated prompt, but the objective of the course is to allow you to build analytical pieces.
+On occasion, an AP English Literature exam will have a designated quick, but the objective of the course is to allow you to build analytical pieces.
 The most important thing you can do to prepare for your AP English synthesis essay is to learn the format of and analyze/dissect many AP English essay prompts (pieces of writing, that is) as you can before taking the exam.

 Rubric and Tips